whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <br>

 <p>This bracelet's message and purpose is to raise awareness on the importance of clean water.
-I like the positive message and will surely use this.</p>
+Every purchase will provide one week of clean water to someone in the Central African Republic.
+I like the positive message and cause, and I will surely use this.</p>

 <br>